Links on Android Authority may earn us a commission. Learn more.

 You’ll find a familiar pair of 12MP lenses on the outside of the device, with an f/1.8 standard lens and an f/2.2 ultrawide lens.
 Samsung claims to have protected the lenses with tougher, clearer glass, which is at least something.
 As for the selfie shooter, you’re looking at a 10MP f/2.4 option.

 Samsung’s camera app is also unchanged, which means that it matches the Galaxy S21 series and Galaxy Z Fold 3 down to the last detail.
 You get core shooting modes like photo, video, portrait, and Single Take, along with secondary modes including night mode and slow motion.
 The controls are clean, and it’s easy to tap into advanced features like the external display preview.

 Samsung’s Galaxy Z Flip 3 performs admirably across the board in various situations, even if the quality isn’t perfect.
 Here’s a full gallery of results:

-The Galaxy Z Flip 3 generally zooms with a digital crop, with the ultra-wide lens handling everything at 0.5x.
-The main lens takes over for the rest of the action, offering usable quality up to about 4x zoom, but pretty much defeating the point of capturing anything beyond that.
+The Galaxy Z Flip 3 generally zooms with a digital crop, with the ultrawide lens handling everything at 0.5x.
+The primary lens takes over for the rest of the action, offering usable quality up to about 4x zoom, but pretty much defeating the point of capturing anything beyond that.
 Here are a few of the varied zooms: